winterstein/sogive-app/README.md

 7. Modify your `/etc/hosts` file to have `127.0.0.1 local.sogive.org`

 	sudo nano /etc/hosts

-	# Then add the line 127.0.0.1 local.sogive.org
+Then add the line: `127.0.0.1 local.sogive.org`
-	# and save (Control-X to exit, and follow the prompts)
+and save (Control-X to exit, and follow the prompts)

 8. Test: You should be able to view your local SoGive from a browser at http://local.sogive.org.
 It may fail to connect with a backend server, and emit an error.
 But you can check the js compilation is working.